AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 Parameters:
  - last-modification: the date of the last modification (unix timestamp)
 #### Response
 The server should respond a diakôluô file like the export button does in the application.
 Or responds an error respond status.
-If the test haven't been changed since the last modification date, the server should respond with 304 (Not Modified).
+If the test haven't been changed since the last modification date, the server should respond with 204 (No Content).

 ### Get test info
 #### Request